Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Introduction

-This paper presents a sequence-to-sequence model for IMU-based online HWR, designed to address challenges arising from handwriting style variations and sensor noise.
-The model adopts an encoder-decoder architecture, combining a convolutional neural network (CNN) with a bidirectional long short-term memory (BiLSTM) network.
-It also incorporates recent advancements in deep learning by using customized convolutional layers.
+This paper presents a sequence-to-sequence model for IMU-based online HWR, designed to address efficiency challenges and those arising from handwriting style variations and noise.
+The model adopts an encoder-decoder architecture that combines a convolutional neural network (CNN) with a bidirectional long short-term memory (BiLSTM) network.
 We evaluate the proposed model by benchmarking it against several existing IMU-based HWR methods, as well as adapted mainstream models that have achieved strong performance in various deep learning tasks.
-The evaluation is conducted on datasets collected using an IMU-based pen, each capturing different aspects of the problem space.
-Experimental results demonstrate that our model outperforms others in terms of efficiency, robustness, and flexibility in WI HWR.
+Evaluation is performed on the public OnHW dataset and our custom IMU-based handwriting datasets, where our datasets each address different aspects of the problem space.
+Experimental results demonstrate that our model outperforms others in terms of efficiency, robustness, and flexibility for WI HWR.